The Jargon File has this to say about Brace Styles:

 (But it's interesting to note that Kernighan and Ritchie use BSD Style bracing for function bodies!)

-According to the Jargon File, surveys have shown the BSD and Whitesmiths styles to be the most common, with about equal mind shares.
+According to the Jargon File, surveys have shown that the BSD and Whitesmiths styles are the most commonly used.